Spacefreak18/simshmbridge/README.md

 Wrapper programs to map shared memory from Linux for access by Wine and Proton.

-## NOTICE: After fixing some bugs it should be possible to use Method 1 (*bridge.exe) for everything.
-Method 2 is just a fallback.

 ## FAQ

 ### Why is this necessary?